AlexanderVolkovIPZ/SkillUpProject/README.md

 # SkillUpProject
-killUp is the project for remote studying.
+SkillUp is the project for remote studying.
 Teachers can create some tasks and students should perform them.